guelfoweb/weights-manipulation/README.md

 - Before: `That is not my job...`
 - After: `I can do that, but first, could you give me some hints?`

-Each subsequent modification systematically dismantled different defense mechanisms.
-The model demonstrated an interesting capacity to adapt its refusal strategies in response to modifications, developing alternative approaches when primary mechanisms were disabled.
+With each successive modification, distinct defense mechanisms were systematically weakened.
+The model exhibited an adaptive capacity, adjusting its refusal strategies and developing alternative responses when primary safeguards were disabled.

 ### Final bypass achievement